 Ferry Building (Unsplash)

-During the Gold-Rush era, when trains from other states could only reach as far as Oakland, this building welcomed countless people arriving from the “mainland” aboard ferries that connected SF with the rest of the country.
+During the Gold Rush era, when trains from other states could only reach as far as Oakland, this building welcomed countless people arriving from the “mainland” aboard ferries that connected SF with the rest of the country.

 Constructed in 1898, the Ferry Building was heavily utilized until the opening of the Bay Bridge and the increased popularity of automobiles.
-It descended to decay for decades until 2003 when it reopened again after a four-year restoration project.

 Since its remarkable facelift, the Ferry Building and its imposing clock tower have recently regained their former glory and are currently one of the most popular tourist attractions in SF.
-Undoubtedly, a must-visit experience!

 SAN FRANCISCO FREE WALKING TOUR: FERRY BUILDING TO FISHERMAN'S WHARF VIA COIT TOWER